 - Multi-Tool – This is about as important as a tent.

 - Hammer – You’ll need a mallet or hammer to drive your tent pegs into the ground.
+Or if you want a quick way to secure your tent into sand check out Supa Pegs.

 - Fire blanket and extinguisher – Small fires become big fires very, very quickly.
 Don’t take the risk and not pack fire protection gear.